 He denies any weight changes and no jaundice.
 The patient was unable to eat or drink anything.
 The physician decided to do a Colonoscopy to diagnose the problem better.

-The physician saw polyps during the colonoscopy procedure, and three biopsies samples were taken and sent to labs for laboratory testing.
+The physician saw polyps during the colonoscopy procedure, and three biopsy samples were taken and sent to labs for laboratory testing.

 A 51-year-old male who denies any past medical history presents to the ED (Emergency Dept) with lower abdominal x 5 days on and off, mostly constant now, burning in nature, 9 out of 10, and worse on exertion.

-There is no excessive belching, flatus, diarrhea, constipation, fever, or chills.
+No excessive belching, flatus, diarrhea, constipation, fever, or chills exist.
 Physical exams revealed that pain is related to the colon despite heart-related and differential dx being Colitis.

 The patient placed an appointment with a gastroenterologist for a colonoscopy.
-Colonoscopy revealed abnormal findings during the procedure, and biopsies samples were taken.
+A colonoscopy revealed abnormal findings during the procedure, and biopsy samples were taken.

 A 47-year-old female presented to the emergency department with generalized abdominal pain, chronic constipation, nausea, vomiting, and diarrhea since this morning.

-The patient states that she woke up this morning with symptoms and has had many episodes of bilious vomiting and had bloody watery diarrhea since this morning.
+The patient states that she woke up this morning with symptoms and has had many episodes of bilious vomiting and bloody, watery diarrhea since this morning.

-The pain was getting worse after medications.
-Physical exam revealed that differential dx are Appendicitis, gastritis, Colitis, diverticulitis.
+The pain was getting worse after the medications.
+Physical exam revealed that differential dx are Appendicitis, gastritis, Colitis, and diverticulitis.

-The physician decided to do a Colonoscopy with multiple biopsies after consulting with a GI specialist.
+After consulting with a GI specialist, the physician decided to do a Colonoscopy with multiple biopsies.
 CPT and MRI of the abdomen show abnormal findings.

-The physician suggested colonoscopy with biopsies to the patient.
+The physician suggested a colonoscopy with biopsies for the patient.